 Because people are multifaceted, we believe development should answer all the needs of a person instead of focusing on a single project at a time.

-Coupled with food insecurity and lack of transportation, inadequate housing ranks among the most challenging barriers to good health for many Lebanese.
+Along with food insecurity and lack of transportation, inadequate housing is one of the biggest obstacles to good health for many Lebanese.
 Thousands, mainly women and children, live in unsafe housing.
-Many tend to suffer from multiple chronic illnesses or periodic acute illnesses with no financial means to seek appropriate medical attention.
+Many tend to suffer from multiple chronic illnesses or recurrent acute illnesses without financial means.

-- Awareness topics will include tobacco smoking and second-hand smoke, pesticide applications, allergens, cleaning chemicals.
+- Topics include: tobacco smoking and second-hand smoke, pesticide applications, allergens, cleaning chemicals; reduction of home’s monthly and life cycle costs.

 Women, Children & Education Promotion